 Under the ADA, a “disability” is defined in several ways, the first of which is a “physical or mental impairment that substantially limits one or more major life activities.”
 In turn, each of the terms in this definition has its own specific definition.

 The term “physical or mental impairment” has a broad and commonsense definition, and is fairly easy to apply.
 It includes most physical disorders, diseases, and conditions that affect the body.
 Some obvious examples include cancer, lupus, human immunodeficiency virus (HIV), multiple sclerosis, traumatic brain injury, loss of a limb, and many others.
-Significantly, an impairment also includes mental health and psychological conditions such as depression, post-traumatic stress disorder (PTSD), bipolar disorder, panic disorder, and learning disabilities, just to name a few.
+Significantly, an impairment also includes mental health and psychological conditions such as depression, post-traumatic stress disorder (PTSD), anxiety disorders, bipolar disorder, panic disorder, and learning disabilities, just to name a few.